-The “victim was old anyway” argument is offensive and cold…but not, relatively speaking, entirely untrue when you look at jury verdicts.
+The “victim was old anyway” argument is offensive and cold… but not entirely untrue when you look at jury verdicts.
 There is some measure of truth to it.
-Once you get past how awful it sounds, the differences do make sense.
+Once you get past how awful it sounds, the differences make sense.
 The money damages awarded in a wrongful death claim with a young victim having 70 more years of expected life should be higher than with an older victim having only 20 more years of expected life because the victim’s family will be without them longer and the victim missed out on a lot more life.

-The reason why the argument is so offensive is not the underlying premise – older victims get less – but the “How big was the loss, really?” way in which it is pitched.
-The reality is that juries still place real values on these losses.
+The reason the argument is so offensive is not the underlying premise—older victims get less—but the “How big was the loss, really?” way in which they pitch it.
+Juries still place actual values on these losses.
 According to Metro Verdicts Monthly, juries have over the last 22 years awarded an average verdict in Maryland wrongful death cases of $1,337,824 involving victims 65 and older.
 Washington, D.C.’s average is slightly higher, $1,443,818.
 Incredibly, and this really underscores jurisdictional differences, Virginia’s average verdict in wrongful death cases involving victims 65 and over is an abysmal $685,535, less than half that of the District of Columbia.

-It is worth remembering that these statistics are for cases that go to trial.
-The better cases – and many of these cases are medical malpractice cases because malpractice occurs with great frequency in the treatment of older patients – more typically settle.
+These statistics are for cases that go to trial.
+The better cases—and many of these cases are medical malpractice cases because malpractice occurs with great frequency in the treatment of older patients—more typically settle.
 So these average wrongful death verdicts statistics are more than likely artificially low.

 - Average Wrongful Death Verdicts (for women)